Micdu70/FallGuysStats/README.md

 ## Changelog récent de la Version Officielle

+  - `1.186`
+    - Bugfix and program optimization
+  - `1.185`
+    - When the country icon is visible, click the overlay to show the country's full name
+    - Optimized for country and ping display
+    - Bugfix and program optimization
   - `1.184`
-    - Displays the icon of the country where the server is located.
+    - Displays the icon of the country where the server is located
     - Bugfix and program optimization
   - `1.183`
     - Add a new show id